The main types of childcare are:

 Drop-in centre: A drop-in centre offers a service for short periods during the day.
 These are usually provided by shopping centres, leisure centres, hotels etc.

 Out of School/School age childcare: A school age childcare service is one that provides care for school going children out of school hours.
 These can include breakfast clubs, after-school clubs, school holiday programmes, etc.

 Montessori: This method of teaching is based on the understanding that education begins at birth and is a natural process which develops spontaneously.
 Respect for the child is the core principle of the Montessori Method of Education.

 Naoínra: A Naíonra is a group of children coming together daily for 2-3 hours under the guidance and supervision of a Stiúrthóir (Leader).
 The staff structures the environment to ensure that all facets of the child’s holistic development are catered for, which giving the child the opportunity to acquire Irish naturally through the medium of play, which is this particular age group’s chief method of learning.

-ECCE: This government scheme provides a free year of early childhood care and education for children of pre-school age.
-In general, children are eligible for the ECCE scheme if they are aged between 3 years 2 months and 4 years 7 months on 1st September of the relevant year they will be starting.
+ECCE: This government scheme provides two free years of early childhood care and education for children of pre-school age.
+In general, children are eligible for the ECCE scheme if they are aged between 2 years and 8 months before the 1st September of the relevant year they will be starting.
 Read more…